mkijowski/lab-passwords/README.md

 * An estimate of the total number of hashes computed to complete this task.
 * Each of the tasks above crack a hash that was not previously found.
 Give a detailed description of how and why it was not found previously and what your attack did differently.
+* Analasys of all passwords cracked (and uncracked), counts, trends, etc.

 ---